Zahas-1/HashMaps/README.md

 Program.java:
 Illustrates printing values stored in a HashMap and printing values whose keys contain specific text, using a Book class to represent book information.

+DictonaryOfManyTranslations.java:
+Demnstrates using a HashMap with an ArrayList passed as a parameter and manipulating the HashMap.

+SimpleData.java:
+Shows the use of overriding the HashCode and equals method to allow comparing a custom class.